cesbo/help/en/astra/quick-start/service-setup.md

 # Service Setup

-Most Linux distributions uses systemd for the system service management by the default.
+Systemd is a service manager for the Linux based systems.
+Systemd needed to control service status, check service logs, and launch service on system startup.

-To configure Astra as a system service you may use built-in commands:
+After installation, Astra could be registered as a service in the Systemd:

 ```
 astra init